WeObserve/OpenDataChallenge-CitSciManager-Alpha-version/README.md

 # Sarjom

 Name : Sarjom is the name given to the tree [Shorea robusta](https://en.wikipedia.org/wiki/Shorea_robusta) in the "ho" language.
 Sarjom represents the guiding philosophy of our software development lifecycle.
-We want to grow slow like a tree while ensuring the growth and development of all other species, flora and fauna that encompasses our environment.
+We want to grow slow like a tree while ensuring the growth and development of all other species, flora and fauna that make up our environment.

 ## June 2020 - September 2020
 Development is spread across individual branches/contributors.
 We merge changes every fortnight and release a stable build every every month.